futurerestore/futurerestore/README.md

 - __[img4tool](https://github.com/tihmstar/img4tool) can't be used for Windows [problem with signing iBSS/iBEC], now it's TO-DO;__

 ### Info
-You can downgrade if the destination firmware version, if it is compatible with the [latest sep and baseband!](#firmware-signing-info).
+You can downgrade if the destination firmware version, if it is compatible with the [latest SEP and baseband](#firmware-signing-info).
 You also need to have **special signing ticket files**.
 If you don't know what this is, you probably can **NOT** use this method!

 ### How to use
 1. Connect your device in DFU mode;